 3) Participate in the project's Environmental Assessment process

 More details on public engagement will be added to this page as the procurement progresses.
-Please contact us if you would like to be added to our stakeholder list to receive these updates.
+Please contact us if you would like to be added to our distribution list to receive these updates.

 For more information on how to engage with a developer directly, please contact the respective developer.